-Statistical Petrology to quantify magmatic processes and global volcano correlations
+Statistical petrology to quantify magmatic processes and global volcano correlations

 Chemical and textural zoning in crystals from volcanic rocks can be used to fingerprint the processes that lead to magma storage and eruption, but decoding the crystal record is not straightforward.
 In the last three years, we have developed new statistical tools and software based on plagioclase chemical zoning of hundreds of crystals that allows to objectively identify the crystal populations.
-Here we add a multifractal analysis of textures, and aim to link them to the results of crystal-rich simulations.
-We apply the approaches to variety of volcanoes and eruptions and use cluster analysis to identify families and analog systems.
+Here we add a multifractal analysis of texture, and aim to link them to the results of crystal-rich simulations.
+We apply the approaches to a variety of volcanoes and eruptions and use cluster analysis to identify families and analogue systems.

 - Earth Observatory of Singapore

 George Bergantz, Department of Earth and Space Sciences, University of Washington